-Brands usually have approval systems to stop them doing anything blatantly dishonest.
+Brands usually have approval systems to stop them from doing anything blatantly dishonest.

-But often, there’s weasely leaders hiding behind these who make self-centred decisions, and who are the real villains of the story here.
+But often, weasely leaders hide behind these and still make self-centred decisions.
+They’re the real villains of this story.

-Those CEOs who lead companies to the cliff edge, and then depart with multimillion dollar pay-off packages.
-All the jobs for the boys nepotism which stops people with talent and skill getting to the top, because they didn’t go to the right private school, or they’re not members of the right golf club.
+CEOs who lead companies to the cliff edge, and then depart with multimillion-dollar pay-off packages.
+All the jobs for the boys nepotism which stops people with talent and skill from getting to the top, because they didn’t go to the right private school, or aren’t members of the right golf club.

 Look at what brands say versus what brands do to work out their character.
-Stick with the ones which do the right thing, and walk away from the ones which don’t.
+Stick with the ones that do the right thing.
+Walk away from the ones that don’t.